My Top 6 Places to Visit in New Delhi, The Magic of New Delhi A Visual Feast – Pauli in India Part 3

 I went past and admired architectural work and structural designs of walkways constructed out of stone slabs and stone columns section, delicately placed upon each other to create a covered path.
 I could not stop myself from drifting away to recall the construction techniques of the ancient Egyptians and Greeks.

 The I was advised was another of the places to visit in New Delhi India, so off we went.
 And what a magnificent gateway in the complex.
 Apparently built over 100 years after the Qutb Minar by the first Khilji sultan of Delhi, Ala ud din Khilji.
-It showcases the remarkable craftsmanship of the Turkish artisans who worked on the gateway with inlaid marble decorations and latticed stone screens.
+It showcases the remarkable craftsmanship of the artisans who worked on the gateway with inlaid marble decorations and latticed stone screens.

 Alai Darwaza is built of red sandstone with white marble used liberally on the exterior walls.
 It has beautiful both geometric designs and inscriptions as ornamentation.
 The Images below don’t half do justice to this monument and my past but not least of the places to visit in New Delhi!

 I can only say, that if you ever have the time, and the resources and you have India on your bucket list…Head over and check out the above popular places to visit in New Delhi!

 I hope I have ignited some fire under your belly to Dream again and revived your hunger to see the world.
 Take a dreamtrip, become a world tourist and live a little!

 Have you enjoyed my tour of places to visit in New Delhi?
 Did you feel the magic of new Delhi, because I sure did on this visual journey with you!
 So if you did then by all means do share, like and let me know which place or monument pulled at your heart strings the most!

 I know and believe you do deserve to live more so why not…